MLInsightLab/MLInsightLab/README.md

 - **Jupyter Notebook Server**: Open your web browser and go to `http://localhost`.
 - **MLflow Tracking Server**: Access MLflow UI by navigating to `http://localhost/mlflow` in your web browser.
 - **Model Server**: Once MLflow Tracking Server is up and running, models deployed using MLflow can be accessed through the Model Server.
-Example endpoint: `http://localhost/model-server/docs`.
+Example endpoint: `http://localhost/inference`.

 ## Additional Notes

-- Make sure to shut down the services when not in use to conserve resources:
+- Make sure to shut down the services when not in use to conserve resources